 Step 1: Be Sure to Create your NetID Account

-Your NetID account can be used to log in to your e-mail, campus computers, MyBC portal, online classes and more.
-NetID Management
+Your NetID account can be used to log in to your e-mail, campus computers, MyBC portal, online classes, and more.
+Helpful Link: NetID Management

 Step 2: Purchase your Books

 If you buy your books online, be sure to place your order in advance so your books arrive before the beginning of the quarter.
-You will find instructions on how to purchase your books on Bellevue College Bookstore website: Bellevue College Bookstore
+Helpful Link: Bellevue College Bookstore

 Step 3: Be Aware of BC Attendance Policy

-- It is very important to attend all your classes from the very first day.
+- It is very important to attend all your classes on the very first day.

 - Read your class syllabus and let your instructor know if you have questions.

 - If you know ahead of time that you will miss class, it is critical that you contact your instructor before the quarter starts.
-Employee Directory
+Helpful Link: Employee Directory

 - If you are dropped, it will be no later than the fifth business day of the quarter and you will receive a 100% refund minus a drop-processing fee.